MikeHopley/ftl-ships-strategy/index.md

 ## Rock A

 You urgently need non-missile offence.
 Ideally get good weapons, but you really need *two* weapons to make a reasonable loadout for sector 3, and that can be tricky without some luck.
 Nevertheless, a single non-missile weapon can at least reduce your missile usage, so consider damage-dealers like a Heavy Laser.
-Even an Ion Blast is good, as it's cheap and helps against Zoltan Shields.
+Even an Ion Blast is good, as it’s cheap and helps against Zoltan Shields.

 Seriously consider buying a teleporter.
 This fixes your missile dependency and gives you a reliable way to win fights for a long time, as the Artemis is a great boarding support weapon.
 Unfortunately that means boarding with painfully slow Rocks and leaving just a pilot at home.
 At least the teleporter slots right next to the medbay.
 When you get more crew (especially Mantis and Engi), it will be much more comfortable.

 The Artemis has a 2-point weapons buffer, so consider delaying shield upgrades in the hope of hitting a good store.

 Use missiles as efficiently as possible, but do use them against threatening weapons.
 When enemy hull is not a multiple of 4, destroy piloting with the Artemis to guarantee the Hull Missile will hit.
 Accept missile-heavy surrenders.
 Sometimes it might not be worth fighting a Zoltan ship.
-As a last resort, buy missiles: it's better than being unable to win fights.
+As a last resort, buy missiles: it’s better than being unable to win fights.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship well](https://i.imgur.com/Hrmzp9N.jpg), as all rooms are outside the blind spot.

 ### Balance Mod

 Explosive Replicator means you can keep using missiles a bit longer, especially if you accept missile-heavy surrenders.
 Buying missiles is also much less crippling (they effectively cost 2.5 scrap, instead of 6).
-Remember to buy them before you get too low&thinsp;&mdash;&thinsp;you don't start with many!
+Remember to buy them before you get too low&thinsp;&mdash;&thinsp;you don’t start with many!

 Alternative offence is still a priority, and possibly before upgrading shields.
 Rock Plating sells for 30, Hull Missile for 22, Explosive Replicator for 20.
 Teleporter costs 85.